toopher/toopher-radius/cygwin/README.md

         gcc-g++
         libgdbm-devel

-3. If you have whitespace in your home directory, edit `/etc/passwd` to change your home directory
+3. If you have whitespace in your home directory name, edit `/etc/passwd` to change your home directory

-    How to create `/etc/passwd`, if it does not exist:
+    How to create `/etc/passwd`, if it does not exist in Cygwin:

         mkpasswd -L > /etc/passwd